 During the summer months the fire trains in the Sierras were “under steam” at all times, staffed by crews ready to respond with the train to fight fire.

 Russia has over 300 firefighting trains and recently used some of them during their fire bust in the Moscow region.
 Each water car on their trains has a capacity of 6,600 to 13,200 gallons.
-HERE is a link to a video about their fire trains.

 The Swiss have taken the concept of fire trains to a whole new level.